Chapter Seven

 d.
 Associational Standing

 On page 776, the casebook describes the famous case of Sierra Club v.
 Morton, holding that the Sierra Club lacked standing to challenge federal approval of a ski area in a national forest.
-Yet the Sierra Club and similar organizations bring lawsuits of that sort all the time.
-Lujan (cb p.
-777) is an example; how did Defenders of Wildlife get into court (at least initially) when it was not injured by the action complained of any more than the Sierra Club was?
+A setback for an organization’s mission is not a cognizable injury in fact.
+Yet the Sierra Club and similar organizations bring lawsuits all the time.
+Lujan (casebook page 777) is an example; how did Defenders of Wildlife get into court (at least initially) when it was not injured by the action complained of any more than the Sierra Club was?

 The answer is implicit in the focus on the individual affidavits in Lujan.
-The wretched, plane-ticketless individuals were not parties to the lawsuit; they were members of Defenders of Wildlife, which (along with two other environmental organizations) was the plaintiff.
+The plane-ticketless individuals were not themselves parties to the lawsuit; they were members of Defenders of Wildlife, and Defenders of Wildlife (along with two other environmental organizations) was a party.
 The foundational decision establishing such “associational standing” (sometimes “organizational standing” or “representational standing”) is Hunt v.
 Washington State Apple Advertising Comm’n, 432 U. S. 333 (1977).
-There, the Court allowed a state agency created to advance the interests of apple growers to sue where (a) the members would have had standing to sue in their own right, (b) the interest it sought to protect was germane to the Commission’s purpose, and (c) “neither the claim asserted nor the relief requested requires the participation of individual members in the lawsuit.”
+There, the Court allowed a state agency created to advance the interests of apple growers to sue because (a) the members would have had standing to sue in their own right, (b) the interest it sought to protect was germane to the Commission’s purpose, and (c) “neither the claim asserted nor the relief requested requires the participation of individual members in the lawsuit.”
 In practice, the fights are almost always about the first of these three requirements, as was the case in Lujan.
 The second just does not arise; membership organizations do not bring non-germane lawsuits.
 And the third will rarely matter if the relief sought is injunctive (as it necessarily is in all APA suits), which obviates the need for any individualized determination of damages.

 Petitioner, Students for Fair Admissions (SFFA), is a nonprofit organization founded in 2014 whose purpose is “to defend human and civil rights secured by law, including the right of individuals to equal protection under the law.” . . .